olaishola05/Random-Meal-Generator/README.md

 ### Prerequisites
 * npm
 `npm install axios`

+* Install liveserver from VSCode extension
 ### Installation

-1. Checkout how the ThemealDB API data is structured and types of API calls [TheMealDB API][https://www.themealdb.com/api.php].
+1. Checkout how the ThemealDB API data is structured and types of API calls [TheMealDB API](https://www.themealdb.com/api.php).
 The API is free and include the test key in the url.
 2. Clone the repo
    `git clone https://github.com/netman5/Random-Meal-Generator.git`
 3. Run the App by clicking on the liverserver extension at the bottom right corner of VScode